lzyerste/quartz/content/wiki/A Programmer-Friendly I/O Abstraction Over io_uring and kqueue.md

 https://tigerbeetle.com/blog/a-friendly-abstraction-over-iouring-and-kqueue/

 Consider this tale of I/O and performance.
-We’ll start with blocking I/O, explore io\_uring and kqueue, and take home an event loop very similar to some software you may find familiar.
+We’ll start with `blocking I/O`, explore `io_uring` and `kqueue`, and take home an `event loop` very similar to some software you may find familiar.

 This is a twist on King’s talk at [Software You Can Love Milan ‘22](https://www.youtube.com/watch?v=Ul8OO4vQMTw).